[AEM Assets]{class="badge positive" title="Applies to AEM Assets)."}

 Attribute-based access control attribute-based-access-control

-Attribute-based access control (ABAC) allows Content Hub Administrators to define metadata-based rules to define the level of access to assets available in Content Hub.
+Attribute-based access control (ABAC) allows Content Hub Administrators to define metadata-based rules to control the level of access to assets available in Content Hub.

 Administrators for an organization define rules for user groups, which are mapped to a Group ID.
-Rules are a mix of logical and comparison operators and Admins can define as many rules as they need to manage asset access within Content Hub.
+Rules are a mix of logical and comparison operators, and administrators can define as many rules as needed to manage asset access within Content Hub.

-The rules are based on metadata and if the conditions defined in the rule match the asset metadata, the asset gets displayed to the user group.
-Content Hub scans the asset metadata including the custom metadata for all assets available within All Assets and Collections to display the results to user groups.
+The rules are based on metadata.
+If the conditions defined in a rule match the asset metadata, the asset is displayed to the user group.
+Content Hub scans the asset metadata, including custom metadata, for all assets available within All Assets and Collections to display the results to user groups.

 Some of the key benefits of attribute-based access control include: